-More recently Nissan and the China have partnered to pilot a route guidance system through their work on New Traffic Information System Model Project, which was launched in the Wangjing district of Beijing City in January 2012.
+INTERNATIONAL SURVEY OF BEST PRACTICES IN CONNECTED AND AUTOMATED VEHICLE TECHNOLOGIES nered to pilot a route guidance system through their work on New Traffic Information System Model Project, which was launched in the Wangjing district of Beijing City in January 2012.
 The project involves the use of 12,000 user-equipped portable navigation devices and 600 Nissan vehicles equipped with devices to record detailed driving data.
 This technology is expected to reduce traffic congestion and greenhouse gas emissions (Nissan 2011b).